UBC-MDS/PPDS_book/modules/module1/module1_01.md

 from common spreadsheetlike programs like Microsoft Excel and Google Sheets.

-For example, we will be importing the .csv file you saw in the first slide named “candybars.csv”.
+For example, we will be importing the .csv file you saw above named “candybars.csv”.

 If we were to open this data in a plain text editor, we would be able to see each row on its own line, and each entry in the table separated by a